thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 | `'Snow Crash'`        | `1`                | `updateBook()`             |
 | `'The Martian'`       | `2`                | `updateBook()`             |

-Inside the `render()` function of the `Book` component class, the `book` and `index` props are combined with native components to produce a user interface.
+Inside the `render()` method of the `Book` component class, the `book` and `index` props are combined with native components to produce a user interface.
 The user interface allows a user to view and update a book's information.
-When the user changes the value of the `<input type="text" />` component, the `handleChange()` function is triggered.
+When the user changes the value of the `<input type="text" />` component, the `handleChange()` method is triggered.

-As you've learned, event handlers process the event and eventually call the `this.setState()` function.
+As you've learned, event handlers process the event and eventually call the `this.setState()` method.
 However, `<Book />` components are stateless.
 In order to update the component hierarchy's state, they have to tell the stateful components that there is new state for them to process.
 They do this using a state mutator.

-In React, a **state mutator** is a function inside a stateful component that calls the `this.setState()` function.
-The `<Books />` component defines an `updateBook()` function.
-It passes the function down to its owned `<Book />` components through their props.
-When the `handleChange()` function is triggered, the state mutator is invoked.
+In React, a **state mutator** is a method inside a stateful component that calls the `this.setState()` method.
+The `<Books />` component defines an `updateBook()` method.
+It passes the method down to its owned `<Book />` components through their props.
+When the `handleChange()` method is triggered, the state mutator is invoked.

 When nesting custom components, data flows from the owner to the owned through its props.
 Effectively, this is another form of one-way data binding.
 Owners bind their owned component's props to some value the owner has computed based on its props or state.
 Since this process happens recursively, data changes are automatically reflected everywhere they are used.

-In React, **autobinding** is the process of binding a component to its functions.
-In other words, the `this` variable inside a component's function automatically refers to the component that specified the function no matter how the function was invoked.
-Specifically, this is why the `this` variable inside the `updateState()` function refers to a `<Books />` component even though it was invoked using `this.props.updateState()`.
+In React, **autobinding** is the process of binding a component to its methods.
+In other words, the `this` variable inside a component's method automatically refers to the component that specified the method no matter how the method was invoked.
+Specifically, this is why the `this` variable inside the `updateState()` method refers to a `<Books />` component even though it was invoked using `this.props.updateState()`.

-**NOTE:** React only autobinds components to functions specified with the `React.createClass()` function and *not* with the ES2015 `class` keyword.
+**NOTE:** React only autobinds components to methods specified with the `React.createClass()` method and *not* with the ES2015 `class` keyword.

 Since mutable state increases complexity and reduces predictability, components with only immutable props are easier to think about.
 Whenever it's time to update the DOM, they build the user interface using the data they're given.
-When a user interacts with their components, they handle the event using the functions their given.
+When a user interacts with their components, they handle the event using the methods they're given.

-Inside the `render()` function of the `Books` component class, the `Array.prototype.map()` function collects the returned `<Book />` elements into an array.
+Inside the `render()` method of the `Books` component class, the `Array.prototype.map()` method collects the returned `<Book />` elements into an array.
 The resulting array is stored in the `bookEls` variable which is used as the child of a `<div>` element.
 When an array is used as a child, its elements become individual children of the parent `ReactElement`.

 ### Exercise